Asabeneh/10-days-of-git-and-github/readme.md

 ### 8. Commit the changes

-Commit means taking a snapshot or a copy of your file at that point of time.You may associate it with as saving a file with a new name (save as).
+Commit means taking a snapshot or a copy of your file at that point in time.
+You may associate it with saving a file with a new name (save as).

 ```shell
    git commit -m 'your message'
 ```

-Your commit message has to be associated with the changes or modification you make.
+Your commit message has to be associated with the changes or modifications you make.

 ### 9. Git log

-The _git log_ command allows to know the commit history of the project
+The _git log_ command allows knowing the commit history of the project

 ### 10. Git check out

 We can identify the commit id of each commit using the _git log_ command.
-Then we can make use use of this id to retire any previous commit.
+Then we can make use of this id to retire any previous commit.

 ```sh
 git checkout commit-id